nbarkhina/desmume-wasm/README.md

 # Frequently Asked Questions

+**Q: Can I use it offline? **

+- A: Yes, as long as you have added it to the Home Screen.

 **Q: There is no sound.**

 - A: The "Silent Switch" of your device should be "Off".
 If sound is still not working, please try to restart the app/add another icon on Home Screen/reboot the device.